wp-plugins/3rd-party-authentication/readme.txt

 # Gmail / Google Apps
 # Any generic POP/IMAP email service

-It is a heavily modified version of the HTTP Authentication plugin: http://dev.webadmin.ufl.edu/~dwc/2008/04/16/http-authentication-20/
-With some help from WP Google Apps: http://serow.jp/labs/wpgoogleapps/

 == Installation ==

 1. Download 3rd-party-authentication.php and place in wp-content/plugins